Paulownia or ‘Empress’ or ‘foxglove’ tree 3 litre

 It arrived in Britain in 1840 and was named after Anna Paulowna, the daughter of the Empress of Russia.

-This is a very fast growing deciduous tree, fully hardy and originally from China (where else) Our little chaps are now in 10 litre pots and have produced excellent root systems.
+This is a very fast growing deciduous tree, fully hardy and originally from China (where else) Our little chaps are now in 2 or 3 litre pots and have produced excellent root systems.
 They are relatively unusual and not widely grown.
-I have planted a specimen into a large garden in Canterbury and it is growing very strongly.
+I have planted a specimen into a large garden in Canterbury 6 years ago and it is growing very strongly only 30cm when planted, it is now 4.5 metres and growing beautifully.

 Full sun.
 Any free draining soil in a sheltered position.